- COVID-19 Symptoms & Testing

 - Academic Information

 COVID-19 Symptoms & Testing

-I traveled outside of Wise County, do I need to be re-tested?
+I traveled outside of Wise County, do I need to be test for COVID-19?

-If you visited a hotspot, attended a gathering of more than 15 people, or neglected to wear a face covering and follow other public safety measures while traveling, email email@example.com to describe your recent travel and see if you need to be retested as you return to campus.
+If you visited a hotspot, attended a gathering of more than 15 people, or neglected to wear a face covering and follow other public safety measures while traveling, email email@example.com to describe your recent travel and see if you need to be tested as you visit or return to campus.

 I tested positive for COVID-19.
 What do I do?
 Who do I call?

-If you test positive for COVID-19, the Virginia Department of Health will alert the UVA Health Clinic at Wise.
-In addition to being there to assist you in your recovery, the staff at the Clinic will protect your privacy.
+If you are a student and test positive for COVID-19, you must report your result to the campus Health Clinic.
 If you live in on-campus housing, Chief Housing Officer Josh Justice will be in touch to coordinate your quarantine (providing meals, laundry, and other services which will ensure your quarantine, as well as a safe, private space as you recover).

-What safety measures is UVA Wise be taking to prevent the spread of COVID-19?
+What safety measures is UVA Wise taking to prevent the spread of COVID-19?

 UVA Wise is following the Higher Education Reopening Guidance report published by the Virginia Department of Health including, but not limited to:

 - Reduced capacity in classrooms to ensure physical distancing